Tutorial Fellow in Biology

 MBiol & BA Hons Biology

-Image of microtubule arrays by N. Irani, Dept. Plant Sciences.
+Image of microtubule arrays by N. Irani, Dept. Biology.

-Biology at Oxford involves a lecture and practical course organised by the Departments of Plant Sciences and Zoology, which are a short walk from Wadham, plus tutorial work arranged by the College.
+Biology at Oxford involves a lecture and practical course organised by the Department of Biology, which are a short walk from Wadham, plus tutorial work arranged by the College.

 The course combines traditional topics, such as plant and animal evolution and systematics, with modern developments and techniques in all spheres of biology from the molecular to the organismal and ecological.